KomodoPlatform/Documentation.rst.old/docs/source/cc/contracts/rewards/introduction.rst

     * Anyone can query the list of all active plans using the ``rewardslist`` RPC
     * Then get the details of a particular plan by using the ``rewardsinfo`` RPC
     * After finding a plan that suits, any user can lock funds using the ``rewardslock`` RPC
-    * After the minimum lock time is met, the user can use the ``rewardsunlock`` RPC to unlock the funds
+    * After the minimum lock time is met, the user can use the ``rewardsunlock`` RPC to unlock the funds and get the additional rewards too.

 .. note::

     If you create a plan with ``mindeposit: 10000``, make sure you have added 10000 + tx fees using the ``rewardsaddfunding`` call after creating the plan.
-The Rewards contract is set to require deposit amount of funding in rewards plan as assurance it will have the funds needed to pay.
+The Rewards contract won't allow locking of funds greater than the amount already locked in a single transaction as it needs to assure that it will have the required funds to pay.

 Available RPC Calls
 ===================